handejong/Ex-vivo-ephys-toolset/README.md

 	    >> combiner_1.output_data(‘matrix_name’);

 This will output all selected traces to a matrix ‘matrix_name’ in the Matlab workspace.
-Note that